paulrentschler/pwrentch.FileReferences/README.rst

 Install stable version via Buildout
 -----------------------------------

 #.
-Add ``pwrentch.FileReferences11 to the eggs section of your buildout configuration
+Add ``pwrentch.FileReferences`` to the eggs section of your buildout configuration
 #.
 Run buildout
 #.
 Restart Zope
 #.
 Go to the Site Setup page in the Plone interface and click on the Add Ons link.